Hand to hand acrobatics: Acrobatic gymnastics

 According to Chrissy Antoniades, an acrobat who represented Team USA and is now working at The House of Dancing Water in Macau, China, acrobatic gymnastics is not a well-known sport.
 The routines are performed on the same spring floor gymnasts use for floor exercise competitions.
 Partner balances, tosses, catches, dance, and tumbling elements are all choreographed and performed to music.
 Working in groups or pairs, hand to hand acrobatics is especially stressed in the sport.
 While you are allowed to perform skills on other body parts, it is very common to see skills performed in the hand to hand fashion.
 This is true especially in the case of pairs—two athletes working together in a routine.

 The first use of acrobatics as a specific sport was in the Soviet Union in the 1930s, and the first acrobatic world championships were in 1974.
 At this time many acrobats were not performing the same types of routines one would see today.
 Instead, for groups of four boys, they would have only one balance skill where all four of them are stacked on top of each other, and hand to hand acrobatic moves of the competitors choice were performed.

 Acroyoga

 Acroyoga is a recent practice stemming from acrobatic gymnastics.
 It features hand to hand acrobatics in a similar way, but routines are not performed as in the sport.
-Jason Nemer, the creator of acroyoga, made it a combination of hand to hand acrobatics, yoga, fitness, and healing within balance.
 While hand to hand acrobatics is a small part in acroyoga, it is more common to do many different types of balancing positions.